NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 #### APOBEC-Related signatures: SBS2 and SBS13

 APOBEC enzymes are part of innate immunity and are responsible for restricting viruses and retroelements by deaminating cytosine residues.
 APOBEC mutagenesis is the off-target effect of the activity of the APOBEC family of enzymes that function as cytosine deaminases.
 This off-target effect has been predominantly attributed to APOBEC3A and APOBEC3B, which has been implicated in some of the most prevalent mutational signatures in cancer.
-Recently, a study (check paper here) has provided direct evidence that endogenous APOBEC3 deaminases generate prevalent mutational signatures in human cancer cells.
+Recently, a study ([paper here](https://www.nature.com/articles/s41586-022-04972-y)) has provided direct evidence that endogenous APOBEC3 deaminases generate prevalent mutational signatures in human cancer cells.

 **21\.** Select the first option in the second column under **Proposed Etiologies, Activity of APOBEC family of cytidine deaminases**.